SOURCE TO SEA

 What have you achieved so far?

-So far, we are helping more than 70 landowners achieve their restoration goals.
+So far, we have helped more than 75 landowners to achieve their restoration goals.
 Together we’ve fenced over 16km of forest, riparian and wetland habitat.
-By the end of 2024 we will have planted 249,000 native plants across more than 80 sites with the help of residents and volunteers!
+By the end of 2025 we will have planted 270,000 native plants across more than 80 sites with the help of residents and volunteers!

 How do you fund your work?

 The Halo Project is a not-for-profit organisation.
 We seek funding from community and corporate grant schemes.
-Residents who work with us contribute up to 50% of project costs through cash and in-kind contributions.
+Landowners who work with us contribute up to 50% of project costs through cash and in-kind contributions.

 Every agreement is adapted to best suit the landowner’s capabilities.
 Examples of landowner contributions have included planting, fencing, committing to plant maintenance, and cash contributions towards plant costs.
 Together we have created future forests!

-How do you decide which residents to work with?
+How do you decide which sites to enhance and protect?

 Decisions are informed by our Guiding Principles.
 These are: